ivanyordanovgt/brawl-stars-bot/documentation/Models.md

 <img src="images/models/skin_catalog.png" width=800><br>
 The brawlers are in rows of 6 and the skins in rows of 3. <br>
 ***1.1 The logic***:<br>
-OOn emulators, we can set a keybind to be at a specific position and when pressed, it clicks.
-The keybinds zxcvb were placed on top of each brawler in the first row of brawlers and asd on the first skins in the first row.
+On emulators, we can set a keybind to be at a specific position and when pressed, it clicks.
+The keybinds `zxcvb` were placed on top of each brawler in the first row of brawlers and asd on the first skins in the first row.
 The keybinds ```zxcvb``` were placed on top of each brawler in the first row of brawlers and ``asd`` on the first skins in the first row.
 <img src="images/models/skin_catalog_keybinds.png" width=800><br>